 You can imagine how quickly this can get complicated when it comes to payroll and tip outs, particularly when combined with any tip pooling rules you already have in effect.

-The key to ensuring your business is compliant with the new rule is to put a plan into place and leverage technology to remove the painful and time-consuming task of tracking everything by hand.
-Peter Lambros, founder of Dolce labor management software and Director of Product - Labor Management at SpotOn, laid out exactly how to do this in two articles for Modern Restaurant Management magazine and FSR magazine.
+The key to ensuring your hospitality business is compliant with the rule for tipped employees is to put a plan into place and leverage technology to remove the painful and time-consuming task of tracking everything by hand.
+Peter Lambros, Director of Product for SpotOn’s labor management software, SpotOn Teamwork, laid out exactly how to do this in two articles for Modern Restaurant Management magazine and FSR magazine.
 Here are his five essential quick tips.

 - Create a policy with the guidance of your legal team